looh16/portfolio_skeleton.github.io/README.md

 ### Prerequisites

 - clone or download the project
-- using the browser open the index.html file located in the project root
+- using the browser to open the index.html file located in the project root